web-based/iosvaldo/README.md

 - 🔭 I’m currently working on ...
 Python
 - 🌱 I’m currently learning ...
 Javascript
 - 👯 I’m looking to collaborate on ...
-Api's
+Font-End Web Development Projects
 - 🤔 I’m looking for help with ...
-Software Engineering
+API's
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-Here on GitHub
+Here on GitHub[https://github.com/iosvaldo]
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...I am a percentage of French decent.
+- ⚡ Fun fact: ...I am a % of French decent.